 She was still crying when she signed in, and she continued to do so while they made her wait in the admissions room.
 This room was furnished with a dozen padded office chairs, most of which were occupied.
 Tara didn’t dare look around—she felt humiliated and she was afraid of seeing “real crazies”—the kind that talk to themselves with drool running down their chins.
 She kept her eyes down on the well-trod yet clean nondescript carpeting.
 Sobbing and sniffling so much that she went through a pack of Kleenex tissues within minutes.
 When she did look up briefly, she saw a young woman sitting in front of her.
 She seemed normal.
 Clean.
 Calm.
 Tara wondered what she was doing there.
 Visiting someone maybe?
 She quickly looked down again.
-Another administrator called Tara into an office where she searched her bag again and took away her Tylenol and contraceptive pills this time (because I might attempt to kill myself via oral contraception maybe??).
-She informed Tara that it would be a while before she’d be seen, as they only had one psychiatrist on duty that day.
+Another administrator called Tara into an office, searched her bag again and took away her Tylenol and contraceptive pills this time (because I might attempt to kill myself via oral contraception maybe??).
+She informed Tara that it would be a while before she’d be seen; only one psychiatrist was on duty that day.
 A nurse would see her in a while to make an initial assessment.
 This of course wasn’t exactly news since long waits had always been part of the ER ordeal in this part of the world.
 But at least one could get treated for free and not have to go bankrupt over hospital fees.
 Tara asked about her mobile phone: “Could I have it back just to call a few people?
-I need to let them know I’m okay” She was told there was a payphone which had been put in the waiting lounge for just that purpose which could be used for free.
+I need to let them know I’m okay” She was told there was a payphone in the waiting lounge for just that purpose, and the calls were free of charge.